19hours/sg-statutes/Acts/Pharmacists Registration Act.md

 “Council” means the Singapore Pharmacy Council established under section 3;

-“practice of pharmacy” means any of the acts or activities specified in the First Schedule;
+“practice of pharmacy” means any of the acts or activities specified in the Schedule;

 “practising certificate” means a practising certificate granted under section 23;